-In 1987 The Irish Government set a new national target for Irish Tourism, namely - to double Irish Tourism over a 5-year period.
+In 1987 the Irish government set a new national target for Irish tourism, namely - to double Irish tourism over a five-year period.
 This ambitious plan coincided with the introduction of new European Regional Development Funding and planning for the tourism sector.
 The second European Regional Development Fund Programme for Tourism (ERDF) was launched in 1992.
-This five year plan identified major product deficits and impediments to growth and proposed new infrastructure and other product offerings needed to encourage and attract more visitors – both leisure and business.
+This five-year plan identified major product deficits and impediments to growth and proposed new infrastructure and other product offerings needed to encourage and attract more visitors – both leisure and business.
 In the 1992 ERDF plan, the top priority for the development of business and conference tourism to Ireland was the provision of a new fit-for-purpose National Conference Centre (NCC).
 In capital investment terms, a new NCC would represent by far the largest State outlay in the development of a single tourism related project.

 1997 - 2005

-Following the Government policy to develop a National Conference Centre (NCC) in Dublin - Dermod Dwyer was appointed by the Spencer Dock promoters as group leader to assemble a professional team to design and ultimately deliver a National Conference facility for the docklands site.
-Master Planning and design development was achieved by the newly appointed professional team led by Pritzker Prize winning architect Kevin Roche, The NEC Group, OCSC, Bruce Shaw, and up to 40 professional consultant specialties.
-In 1999/2000 the promoters Treasury Holdings/Spencer Dock Development Company first applied for and received planning permission for a National Conference Centre.
-The NCC was designed to be the landmark iconic centerpiece of a larger 3.75 million square foot mixed use area Master Plan on the riverside 20 acre portion of the larger 52acre Spencer Dock site.
+Following the government policy to develop a National Conference Centre (NCC) in Dublin, Dermod Dwyer was appointed by the Spencer Dock promoters as group leader to assemble a professional team to design and ultimately deliver a national conference facility for the docklands site.
+Master planning and design development was achieved by the newly appointed professional team led by Pritzker Prize winning architect Kevin Roche, The NEC Group, OCSC, Bruce Shaw and up to 40 professional consultant specialties.
+In 1999/2000, the promoters Treasury Holdings/Spencer Dock Development Company first applied for and received planning permission for a National Conference Centre.
+The NCC was designed to be the landmark iconic centrepiece of a larger 3.75 million square foot mixed use area Master Plan on the riverside 20 acre portion of the larger 52 acre Spencer Dock site.
 Several subsequent unsuccessful tender/negotiated processes failed to deliver an NCC.
-Finally in 2005, the Office of Public Works (OPW) sponsored a new PPP competition where qualified promoters were asked to tender to provide a site, design, finance, build and operate the NCC.
+Finally, in 2005, the Office of Public Works (OPW) sponsored a new PPP competition where qualified promoters were asked to tender to provide a site, design, finance, build and operate the NCC.

-After a lengthy pre-qualification tender process, 5 approved bidders offering 5 different sites were invited to submit full tenders to include, site provision, design, finance, construction, risk transfer and operational management of the proposed NCC.
+After a lengthy pre-qualification tender process, five approved bidders offering five different sites were invited to submit full tenders to include, site provision, design, finance, construction, risk transfer and operational management of the proposed NCC.
 The Spencer Dock business proposal was successful.
-Late in 2005, the Irish Government confirmed the selection of Spencer Dock in Dublin as the preferred site for the proposed National Conference Centre.
+Late in 2005, the Irish government confirmed the selection of Spencer Dock in Dublin as the preferred site for the proposed National Conference Centre.
 Minister for Tourism John O'Donoghue said that the Spencer Dock International Consortium had been confirmed as the preferred bidder for the centre, which would be constructed and operated as a Public-Private Partnership.

 The €380 million landmark riverside development, at the nexus of the River Liffey and the Royal Canal, close to Connolly Station and the Point Theatre (now known as 3 Arena) originally included a 250-bed, five-star hotel.
 Designed by architect Kevin Roche, the proposal already had planning permission.